 The Publisher shall indemnify, defend and hold harmless Skimlinks against all losses, liabilities, damages and costs (including legal expenses) sustained, incurred or suffered by Skimlinks as a result of any claim, action or proceeding that: (i) the Publisher’s websites infringe the intellectual property rights of any third party; (ii) the Publisher is in breach of its obligations under the terms of the Agreement; or (iii) any third party claims arising from the Publisher’s use of the Service otherwise than in accordance with the terms of the Agreement.

 18.1 Except as expressly and specifically provided in the Agreement, all warranties, conditions, representations and other terms of any kind, whether express or implied, are, to the fullest extent permitted by law, excluded from the Agreement.
-In particular (but without prejudice to the generality of the foregoing), Skimlinks makes no express or implied warranties or representations with respect to the operation or availability of the Service.
+In particular (but without prejudice to the generality of the foregoing), Skimlinks makes no express or implied warranties or representations with respect to the operation or availability of the Service, or to the optimization of Total Revenue from its routing strategy.
 Skimlinks will not be liable for the consequences of any interruptions to or errors in the Service.

 18.2 Skimlinks shall not be liable for: loss of profits; loss of business; depletion of goodwill or similar losses; loss of anticipated savings; or loss of goods; or loss of use; or loss or corruption of data or information; or any special, indirect, consequential or pure economic loss (whether or not falling in any of the foregoing categories), costs, damages, charges or expenses.